Combating Illegal Gambling

 Sizing the Illegal and Unregulated Gaming Markets in the U.S.

 The legal gaming industry is among the most highly regulated industries in America.
-AGA estimates that Americans bet more than $510.9 billion a year with illegal and unregulated operators.
-This costs the legal industry $44.2 billion in gaming revenue and state governments $13.3 billion in lost tax revenue.
+AGA estimates that Americans bet more than $673.6 billion a year with illegal and unregulated operators.
+Driven by a sharp rise in illegal iGaming, expanding use of unregulated skill machines, and persistent illegal sports betting, the illegal market has grown 22% since the AGA’s last report in 2022.

 Encouraging Department of Justice to Crack Down on Illegal Gambling